 - Understand the basic accounting model and its limitations

-- Analyze and interpret financial statements within the context of industry analysis and macroeconomic fundamentals
+- Analyze and interpret financial statements within the context of your industry

-- Identify risk and understand the options available to manage risk
+- Identify risks and understand the options available to manage risk

 - Apply management accounting tools to business problems